rajesh04jena/Competitor_Pricing_Assortment/README.md

 ## 🚀 Revolutionize Your Retail Strategy with PriceSavant!

-PriceSavant is a powerful Python library designed to analyze Product Detail Page (PDP) information from leading online retailers like Amazon, Flipkart etc.
-PriceSavant transforms this data into real-time, actionable insights on category-wise assortment and pricing strategies, empowering retail firms to make strategic decisions with confidence.
+PriceSavant is a powerful Python library designed to analyze Product Detail Page (PDP) information from leading online retailers such as Amazon, Flipkart, and more.
+It transforms this data into real-time, actionable insights on category-wise assortment and pricing strategies, empowering retail firms to make strategic decisions with confidence.
 Empower your retail business with data-driven pricing and assortment insights.
-Make informed decisions, optimize inventory, and gain a competitive edge—powered by data, without the burden of overpaid and hype-fueled consultants.
+Make informed decisions, optimize inventory, and gain a competitive edge—powered by data, without the burden of overpriced, hype-driven consultants.

 ---